What is a Production Worker Helper?

 Related Job Titles for this Occupation:

 In the United States, there were 426,000 jobs for Production Worker Helper in 2016.
 New jobs are being produced at a rate of 11.6% which is above the national average.
 The Bureau of Labor Statistics predicts 49,500 new jobs for Production Worker Helper by 2026.
-There will be an estimated 72,000 positions for Production Worker Helper per year.
+Due to new job openings and attrition, there will be an average of 72,000 job openings in this field each year.

 The states with the most job growth for Production Worker Helper are Utah, Tennessee, and Florida.
 Watch out if you plan on working in Delaware, Kansas, or Maryland.
 These states have the worst job growth for this type of profession.